-The trail begins on the right-hand side of a driveway just across Muir Woods Road from the overflow parking lot.
-A series of steps climb through a mixed hardwood forest.
-The trail breaks out of the woods when it crosses Muir Woods Road and ascends by a long series of steps to reach the Sun Trail.
+The Dipsea Trail starts on the right-hand side of a driveway just across Muir Woods Road from the overflow parking lot.
+The trail gets off to a nice start as it climbs through a lush hardwood forest.
+After crossing Muir Woods Road, it breaks out of the forest and ascends by a long series of steps to reach the Sun Trail.

-The vertiginous Sun Trail follows the contours of the grass-covered hills above Muir Woods.
-The trail is narrow and there's a steep 1000-foot drop-off to your left.
-There are some great views of the valley below and Mt.
-Tamalpais rising above, but don't get too distracted by the views as a misstep would be fatal.
-This is perhaps the most memorable part of the hike.
+The Sun Trail follows the contours of the grass-covered hills above Muir Woods.
+The trail is narrow and slightly rough compared to the other trails in this hike, which are all wide and well-worn, and the steep drop-off can make the trail a little vertiginous.
+However, there are some great views of the redwood-covered valley below and Mt.
+Tamalpais rising above, making this one of the most memorable parts of the hike.

 The Sun Trail re-enters the woods and then ends at a driveway that leads to the Tourist Club.
-This private club, which has locations throughout Germany, offers a snack bar and overnight accommodations to its members.
+This attractive chalet-style building has superb views of the redwood-covered valley below.
+The private club, which has locations throughout Germany, offers a snack bar and overnight accommodations to its members.
 Anyone can become a member, and in exchange for maintaining the buildings and working on trails, can stay at any Tourist Club free of charge.
-The chalet-style buildings are quite attractive and have a series of decks with superb views of the redwood-covered valley below.
-The good news is that for a few hours each weekend, non-members can stop here, buy a beer, and relax on the lower deck.
+However, on “guest weekends” (typically the first weekend of the month), non-members can stop here, buy a beer, and relax on the lower deck.
 The food is limited so most people bring their own lunch.

 Passing behind the Tourist Club, the trail continues to climb through the woods before emerging into the grasslands again.
-Watch for poison oak in the woods.
+There may be poison oak in the woods.